The Disneyland of Death

 Funerals were not the only major life events to take place at Forest Lawn.
 More than 60,000 people have been married in its chapels, including Ronald Reagan and Jane Wyman in 1940.

-The Wee Kirk o’ the Heather chapel at the Glendale location, modeled after the Maxwelton Chapel in Scotland.
+The Wee Kirk o’ the Heather chapel at the Glendale location is modeled after the Maxwelton Chapel in Scotland.
 Movie stars Ronald Reagan and Jane Wyman were wed here.

 Hubert L. Eaton with his original David replica

-In 1947 MGM brought Waugh to Hollywood, hoping to secure the film right to his novel Brideshead Revisited.
+In 1947, MGM brought Waugh to Hollywood, hoping to secure the film rights to his novel Brideshead Revisited.
 Waugh was angered by the book’s popularity in America, certain that nary a slackjawed Yank could pick up the eschatological subtext it laid down.
-While his time in Hollywood did not lead to a film deal — MGM lost interest after he explained what the book was really about — it did lead to his next work.
-Eaton himself gave Waugh a tour of Forest Lawn, and there, the author found a goldmine of literary fodder.
+His time in Hollywood didn’t lead to a film deal (MGM lost interest after he explained what the book was really about).
+But it did lead to his next work.
+Eaton himself gave Waugh a tour of Forest Lawn.
+There, the author found a goldmine of literary fodder.
 If we did not understand his last book, this time, he’d get right down to earth in a language that everyone here can easily understand — entertainment, celebrity, and the rituals of death.

 The Builder and the Father

-At a cemetery anywhere else in the country, a copy of the Liberty Bell or the grave of Scatman Crothers would surely be the main draw, but given Forest Lawn’s embarrassment of riches, these attractions barely register.
-The Forest Lawn Liberty Bell replica sits relatively unnoticed inside the Hall of Liberty American History Museum at the Hollywood Hills location.
+At a cemetery anywhere else in the country, a copy of the Liberty Bell or the grave of Scatman Crothers would surely be the main draw.
+But given Forest Lawn’s embarrassment of riches, these attractions barely register.
+Forest Lawn’s replica sits relatively unnoticed inside the Hall of Liberty American History Museum at the Hollywood Hills location.
 Outside, the Court of Liberty boasts statues of Abe Lincoln and George Washington and the largest historical mosaic in the U.S. The 163-foot-long Birth of Liberty is comprised of ten million pieces of Venitian glass.

 Abe Lincoln Statue Forrest Lawn Memorial-Gardens